 Abstract: Almost all firms repurchase shares through open market repurchase (OMR) programs.
 In contrast, issue methods are more diverse: both at-the-market offerings, analogous to OMR programs, and SEOs, analogous to the rarely-used tender-offer repurchases are used by significant fractions of firms.
 Moreover, average SEOs are larger than at-the-market offerings.
 We show that this asymmetry in the diversity of transaction methods in issuances and repurchases and the size-method relation in issuances are natural consequences of the single informational friction of a firm having superior information to investors.
 Finally, repurchasing firms are likely maximizing long-term shareholders' payoffs rather than boosting short-term share prices.

-Presentations: Renmin University of China, AFA, SFS Cavalcade Asia-Pacific (scheduled), University of Rochester*, Corporate Finance Day*, EFA, BSE Summer Forum, FTG Summer Meeting, Esade Spring Workshop, Tsinghua PBCSF, SGF Conference, CICF, LSE
+Presentations: Renmin University of China, AFA, SFS Cavalcade Asia-Pacific, University of Rochester*, Corporate Finance Day*, EFA, BSE Summer Forum, FTG Summer Meeting, Esade Spring Workshop, Tsinghua PBCSF, SGF Conference, CICF, LSE

 Security Design under Two-Sided Asymmetric Information [slides]